-Freemasonry is the largest fraternal and charitable organisation in the UK.
-It not only provides support for the widows and orphans of Freemasons but also for many others in the community, making significant grants to many non-Masonic organisations.
-All monies are raised directly from Freemasons, their families and friends, and more than £75m has been raised over the last five years for a wide range of charitable purposes.
+Freemasons Charities not only provide support for the dependents of Freemasons but also for many others in the community, making significant grants to many Charitable organisations.
+All monies are raised directly from or by Freemasons, their families and friends, and more than £75m has been raised in the UK over the last five years for a wide range of charitable purposes.

 In Warwickshire, the Royal Arch Benevolent Fund has made significant donations to projects identified by the Fund Trustees, including:

 Solihull Blood Bikes

 Free At Last

 Defibrillators via Midlands Emergency Response